vsre/vsreddy.com/README.md

 * Repeat this with other files.
 * Type Message in the top box
 * Ctrl + Enter or Click on Tick mark.
+* In bottom status bar next to "Main" click on the Pull/Push button once.

+## How to run live server

+* Ctrl + Shift + P
+* Live Server: Open Live Server
+* If server is running: On bottom right status bar: Check for Port: 5500
+* To stop the server: Click on port button on bottom right